code4policy/modules/web/07-scraping.md

     index_soup = get_soup(url)
     posts += parse_index(index_soup)

+    # check if load more button exists
     button = index_soup.select('.load-more__button a')
     if button:
+        # get url from the load more button
         url = "https://publicpool.kinja.com/" + button[0].get('href')
     else:
+        # exit the loop if we reached the last page
         break

 with open('index.json', 'w') as f: